Strategic Planning and Effects-Based Thinking, Part II

 In EBT, third order effects describe an organization’s future picture.
 A future picture is similar to the popular notion of a company’s vision.
 But specific to effects-based thinking, a future picture is a high-resolution description of some future state of the organization.
 It is the set of long-range goals that the strategy seeks to attain.
 When we speak of ‘ripple effects’ we are often thinking in terms of third order effects.
 The set of effects, expected and unexpected, that ultimately arise as a function of activity over a long period of time – on the order of several years – is the domain of third order effects.
 The future picture is the set of effects we want to bring into existence with EBT.
 Other third order effects, whether created by entities outside the organization or by the unforeseeable consequences of actions taken within the organization, are what we must guard against.

 These three levels of effects in effects-based thinking – kinetic, second order and third order – provide a structure for thinking in terms of planning, executing and assessing an organization’s activity within complex environments.
 Effects-based thinking helps guide organizations through such complexity and adapt to its constant changes and challenges with greater caution.
 But, perhaps even more importantly, EBT provides everyone in that organization with a simple structure to guide and align their actions towards long-range success.

 When we bear in mind our ultimate goals when planning and executing toward immediate or short-range results, we utilize effects-based thinking to align our actions more effectively toward those ultimate goals.
 With EBT, we’re also able to better construct, align and adapt our measurements to ensure we aren’t measuring the wrong things or, worse, driving the wrong behaviors.

-This entry was posted in Planning, White Papers.
-Bookmark the permalink. ← White Paper: Strategic Planning and Effects-Based Thinking, Part I White Paper: Strategic Planning and Effects-Based Thinking, Part III →
+This entry was posted in Expert Articles, Planning.
+Bookmark the permalink. ← Strategic Planning and Effects-Based Thinking, Part I White Paper: Strategic Planning and Effects-Based Thinking, Part III →